Jewish views on sin: Terminology

 The Hebrew Bible uses several words to describe sin.
 The standard noun for sin is ḥeṭ (verb: hata), meaning to "miss the mark" or "sin".
 The word avon is often translated as "iniquity", i.e. a sin done out of moral failing.
 The word pesha, or "trespass", means a sin done out of rebelliousness.
 The word resha refers to an act committed with a wicked intention.
 In several Biblical verses, a person confesses to several such categories of sin one after the other.

 According to the rabbis, these terms refer to sins of different severities: ḥeṭ refers to unintentional sin, avon to intentional sin (not done to defy God), and pesha to rebellion.
 A person is responsible for each of these sins, though least responsible for unintentional sins and most responsible for sins of defiance and rebellion.
-Situation in which there is no responsibility include oness (one was forced to commit a sin by factors beyond their control); tinok shenishba (a person who was raised in an environment that was assimilated or non-Jewish, and is not aware of the proper Jewish laws); and heresh, shoteh, katan (deaf-mute, insane, minor - people who are presumed not to have mental capacity to understand their sin).
+Situations in which there is no responsibility include oness (one was forced to commit a sin by factors beyond their control); tinok shenishba (a person who was raised in an environment that was assimilated or non-Jewish, and is not aware of the proper Jewish laws); and heresh, shoteh, katan (deaf-mute, insane, minor - people who are presumed not to have mental capacity to understand their sin).

 A term for sin often used in rabbinic Hebrew, but not appearing in the Bible, is aveira (meaning "transgression").
 The related phrase la'avor brito ("to transgress His covenant") does appear in the Bible.

 View of human nature

 Judaism rejects the idea of original sin: it believes that humans enter the world pure, with the ability to choose either good or evil via their free will.
 A person always has the power to avoid sin and its negative effects.
 Due to free will, goodness is not impossible, only difficult at times.
 This ability to choose freely is what makes humans responsible for those sins they do commit.

 The Bible states that the tendency of the mind is to evil: "For the imagination of man's heart is evil from his youth" However, in the biblical verses this is brought as an argument for divine mercy, as humans cannot be blamed for the nature they were created with.
-Therefore God in His mercy allowed people to repent and be forgiven.
+Therefore God in his mercy allowed people to repent and be forgiven.
 God is said to temper justice with mercy, and to follow the Thirteen Attributes of Mercy in order to forgive sins.

 Judaism teaches that humans contain a yetzer, or human instinct.
 Many sources speak of both a yetzer hatov ("good inclination") and a yetzer hara ("evil inclination") in the human soul.
 The yetzer hatov is conceptualized in different sources as a tendency towards goodness, productivity, or concern for others, while the yetzer hara is conceptualized as a tendency towards evil, selfishness, or base or animal behavior.
 In some sources the character of Satan, too, is equated with the human psychological inclination for evil (in contrast to the fallen angel of traditional Christianity).
 People have the ability to master their evil inclination and choose good over evil.